Skip to main content

 i18next will take care of proper pluralization rules in the currently active language and provide multiple different forms if required.

-<Trans> component
+<Trans> Component

 import { Trans } from 'react-i18next';